 Lower bonus amounts, including the potential for a zero payout, may result if outcomes are below established performance targets.
-In addition, the Human Resources Committee or the Board may use its discretion to adjust the final value of Named Executive Officer bonus awards to ensure they appropriately reflect prudent risk decision-making.
+In addition, the Human Resources Committees or the Boards may use discretion to adjust the final value of NEO bonus awards to ensure they appropriately reflect prudent risk decision-making.

-For the President and Chief Executive Officer, 50% of his annual incentive bonus is based on the operating earnings of Lifeco relative to an established target.
-The remaining 50% is based on achievements relative to his individual objectives, which include goals related to strategy, leadership, business performance management, risk and compliance, and capital and financial management.
+For the CEO, 50% of his annual incentive bonus is based on the operating earnings of Lifeco relative to an established target.
+The remaining 50% is based on achievements relative to his individual objectives, which include goals related to strategy, leadership, and risk and compliance.

-The table below summarizes the target bonus opportunities for the Named Executive Officers and the weightings of the business and individual measures.
+The table below summarizes the target bonus opportunities for the NEOs and the weightings of the business and individual measures.
 For those responsible for key risk and financial control activities, the weighting of individual objectives represents a greater proportion of the total bonus opportunity, and the business component is based on only Lifeco results, and not the results of the business segments they oversee.

-nus Target and % of base salary) Bonus Measure Weightings
+Annual I Maximum Bonus Measure Weightings

-Named Executive Officer Bonus Maximum В 1] Individual
+Named Executive Officer Bonus Target Maximum Bonus Business Objectives ^[1] Individual Objectives

-Target Bonus Operating Earnings Profitable Growth Financial Discipline Objectives

-Paul A. Mahon 100% 200% 50% 50%
+Paul A. Mahon 150%[2] 300% 50% 50%

 Garry MacNicholas 80% 120% 40% 60%

-Graham R. Bird 100% 150% 28% 6% 6% 60%

-Arshil Jamal 90% 135% 36% 15% 9% 40%
+Arshil Jamal 90% 135% 60% 40%

+Jeff Macoun 90% 135% 60% 40%

-Raman Srivastava 150% 225% 42% 9% 9% 40%
+Raman Srivastava 150% 225% 60% 40%

-^[1] For Messrs.
-Mahon, MacNicholas, Bird and Srivastava, the business component performance measures are based on overall Lifeco objectives and results.
-For Mr. Jamal, the business component measures are based on both Lifeco and the European business segment objectives and results.
+[1] For Messrs.
+Mahon, MacNicholas and Srivastava, the business component is based on overall Lifeco objectives and results.
+For Mr. Jamal, the business component is based on both Lifeco the Capital and Risk Solutions business segment objectives and results.
+For Mr. Macoun, the business component is based on both Lifeco and the Canadian business segment objectives and results.
+[2] In February 2020, the Boards, on the advice of the Human Resources Committees, approved an increase to the annual incentive bonus target for Mr. Mahon to 150% (from 100%).
+For more information, please see page 31.

-From time to time, special bonuses may be paid for significant projects such as acquisitions.
+From time to time, special bonuses may be paid for significant projects, such as acquisitions.